 Milly shook her head no.

-already taught you, I’d be more than happy to teach you,”
+not already taught you, I’d be more than happy to teach you,”

 Milly swatted at Mark’s backside and he ran ahead to the house.

 He showed Milly to the table where he had placed their family

-add our marriage to the family bible,” Lucas requested.
+like to add our marriage to the family bible,” Lucas requested.

 heads as Lucas led his family in prayer.
 After Amen was said,

 Here are some other great stories.
 Enjoy!